 Did you know the average golfer will walk 12 000 steps during one round of golf?

-I OFFER A WILMSLOW CARE HOME OSTEOPATHIC SERVICE TO THE OLDER ADULT COMMUNITY, ESPECIALLY THOSE WITHIN WARDEN CONTROL FLATS OR INDEPENDENT LIVING CARE HOMES.
+I OFFER A WILMSLOW OSTEOPATHIC HOME CARE SERVICE TO THE OLDER ADULT COMMUNITY.
+INCLUDING THOSE WITHIN WARDEN CONTROL FLATS OR INDEPENDENT LIVING CARE HOMES.

-These are for people who can’t get out to my clinic and perhaps find the physical effort to get out and come to me is just too much.
+These are for people who can’t get out to my clinic.
+Perhaps they find the physical effort to get out and come to me is just too much.

 I have undergone specific training to help and advise those with DISABILITY AND STABLE MEDICAL CONDITIONS to exercise safely.

-I offer a portable Wilmslow care home osteopath consultation service, bringing with me a treatment table and anything else I need to treat older adults in their own homes.
-I treat them in their own environment where they feel safe and familiar.
+I offer a portable Wilmslow osteopathic home care service, bringing with me a treatment table and anything else I need to treat older adults in their own homes.
+Treating them in their own environment makes them feel safe and familiar.

 PERHAPS YOU HAVE PARENTS IN A CARE HOME SETTING, EITHER INDEPENDENT LIVING OR COUNCIL RUN IN THE WILMSLOW AREA?

-I have also been trained in CHAIR BASED EXERCISE to be able to provide a 1 hour weekly seated exercise class in the Wilmslow community for a minimal charge per person based in a main care home lounge where I go through all the joints to get them moving in a seated position and get the residents moving about.
+I have also been trained in CHAIR BASED EXERCISE to be able to provide a 1 hour weekly seated exercise class in the Wilmslow community.
+For a minimal charge per person based in a main care home lounge, I go through all the joints to get them moving in a seated position.

-It’s an easy exercise routine to follow each time so that they learn the movements and can do it for themselves at other times if they need to.
+It’s an easy exercise routine to follow each time.
+As a result, they learn the movements and can do it for themselves at other times if they need to.